Using Different Types of Notebook¶

 See Using the Angular Interpreter for more information.

 When you run paragraphs in a notebook, you can watch the progress of the job or jobs generated by each paragraph.
-To do this, click on a job’s URL, Spark Application UI in the QDS Notebooks UI; this takes you to the Spark job UI.
-If you do this after the job has run, you will see the status of the job.
+The following figure shows a sample paragraph with progress of the jobs.

 You can see the Spark Application UI in a specific notebook paragraph even when the associated cluster is down.